ctechfilmuniversity/lecture_ss23_academic_methodologies/docs/01_sessions/02_hci/README.md

 ## Session 02 - HCI (10 Points)

-This session is due on **Thursday, May 4** and we will discuss the results also on that day.
+This session is due on **Thursday, May 4** (please make your submission 1h before class) and we will discuss the results also on that day.

 Going through the scripts and answering the questions should take < 3h.
 If you need longer, please comment on that in your submission.